 The horizontal surfaces, in particular, have suffered damage to a level that requires immediate attention.
 Individual coquina stones have disintegrated and mortar joints have failed.
 This has resulted in the surface becoming irregular and has created 'battle scars' where water collects and vegetation takes hold.

-The NPS Historic Preservation Training Center (HPTC), Park staff, NPS Southeast Regional Office, and the State of Florida Historic Preservation Office worked together to draw up a battle plan to stabilize the Castillo, one of our nation’s greatest treasures.
+Th NPS Historic Preservation Training Center (HPTC), Park staff, Southeast Regional Office, and the State of Florida Historic Preservation Office worked together to draw up a battle plan to stabilize the Castillo, one of our nation’s greatest treasures.

 The preservation crew is inspecting all of the coquina which comprises the top level of the inner and outer fort walls.
 Poor condition stone is being replaced with healthy coquina.
 In addition, any previous repairs made with modern cements are being carefully removed and replaced with historically accurate lime mortars.